Estimate Time5 min

 If you have access to multiple 401(k) plans through different employers, you are still limited to the total employee contribution amount for the year.

-Note: These limits do not affect what you can put into an individual retirement account (IRA) each year.
+Note: These limits do not affect the amount you can put into an individual retirement account (IRA) each year.
 You can save the legally allowable maximum in both a 401(k) and an IRA.

 After-tax 401(k) contribution limits

-If you reach the maximum that you can contribute to your 401(k) as an employee, you may be able to save more for retirement in your workplace plan through after-tax contributions.
-That means that while your after-tax contributions have the potential to benefit investment growth while they're in your 401(k) account, you may still have to pay taxes again on that money when you withdraw funds in retirement.
+If you reach the maximum that you can contribute to your 401(k), you may be able to save more for retirement in your workplace plan through after-tax contributions.
+That means that while your after-tax contributions have the potential to benefit from investment growth while they're in your 401(k) account, you only pay taxes on the growth when you withdraw funds in retirement.

 Depending on your plan, you may be able to contribute up to the total employee and employer contribution limit for the year, provided your existing employee and employer contributions do not exceed the limit.
 For example, if you're under 50 and contributing $23,500 and your employer is contributing $20,000 in 2025, you could contribute up to an additional $26,500 as after-tax contributions to bring your total to $70,000.